wbdean/Beantown/README.md

 The [Airbnb Datasets](http://insideairbnb.com/get-the-data.html) provide insight into many cities in the United States and other countries and can be used to find areas where residents and housing are similar in by various standards.

+### Twitter

+Use Twitter API to get info about neighborhoods.

 ### Yelp

 With the [Yelp Dataset](https://www.yelp.com/dataset), information about the business in certain areas to assess the culture of a neighborhood.
+There doesn't seem to be info for both Boston and Chicago so this may not be an option.